jeffxtang/jeffxtang.github.io/README.md

-### Jeff Tang's Blog
+### AILabby.com Blog

-DL, RL, NLP and AI: Ideas, Examples, Tutorials, and Apps
+From AI on Mobile to Builing True AI with NLU and Common Sense